rOpenSci Translation Guidelines

 Welcome!

 This book explains all the steps and tools involved in the localization of our materials, including translations.
-We design, build, and test a process for maintain the different languages version of our materials that take ideas from our software peer review system and the maintenance of open-source projects.
+We designed, built, and tested a process for maintaining different language versions of our materials which borrows ideas from our software peer review system and the maintenance of open-source projects.

-We know that code peer review ensure the quality of our software; with the same goal of ensuring the quality of our content in different languages, we implement a system to review and maintain the localization of our guides, books, blog post, and other content.
+We know that code peer review ensures the quality of our software; thus with the same goal of ensuring the quality of our content in different languages, we implemented a system to review and maintain the localization of our guides, books, blog post, and other content.

-We also know that by using roles (such as reviewers and maintainers) and tools (such as GitHub and Pull Request) known to our community, we make this process easier to undestand, apply and, therefore, easier to contribute to.
+We also know that by using roles (such as reviewers and maintainers) and tools (such as GitHub, including Pull Requests) known to our community, we make this process easier to understand, apply and, therefore, easier to contribute to.

 Intended Audience

 This book is a guide for people who would like to localize rOpenSci materials or contribute to maintaining localized material.
-It is also intended for people that have to localize material on other community or group.
-You don’t need to be a proffesional translator or developer to contrinute to this effort.
+It is also intended for people that have to localize material for another community or group.
+You don’t need to be a professional translator or developer to contribute to this effort.
 The following personas are examples of the types of people that are our target audience.

-will send their packages to the rOpenSci review process in Spanish.
-They know that this will ensure the quality of their software and will also facilitate its publication in JOSS, which will give them academic credit for their job at Universidad Mayor de San Andrés in Bolivia.
-They read the Spanish version of the book for development and a peer-review package to prepare the submission.
+- will send their packages to the rOpenSci review process in Spanish.
+They know that this will ensure the quality of their software and will also facilitate its publication in JOSS, which will give them academic credit for their job at their university.
+They read the Spanish version of the book “rOpenSci Packages: Development, Maintenance, and Peer Review” to prepare their submission.
 If their review experience is good, they will volunteer to be a reviewer in their native language and contribute to the book.
 This guide will explain how to become a contributor and maintainer of translated material and the infrastructure that allows translations.

-is the co-founder of a user group in his city in Chile.
+- is the co-founder of a user group in his city in Brazil.
 With a couple of university classmates, he teaches and learns together how to code and do reproducible analysis using different languages.
-He uses rOpenSci Spanish material during his workshops and would like to have the material from other programming languages in Spanish.
+He uses rOpenSci Portugese material during his workshops and would like to have the material from other programming languages in Portuguese.
 He wonders how rOpenSci manages translation.
 This book will show him how we organize translation and what tools we use so that he can apply in his community.

 What You Will Learn